ClusterCockpit/cc-metric-collector/sinks/README.md

 * `stdoutSink.go`: Writes all metrics to `stdout` in InfluxDB line protocol.
 The sink does not use https://github.com/influxdata/line-protocol to reduce the executed code for debugging
 * `influxSink.go`: Writes all metrics to an InfluxDB database instance using a blocking writer.
 It uses https://github.com/influxdata/influxdb-client-go .
 Configuration for the server, port, user, password, database name and organisation are in the global configuration file.
 It uses the v2 API of Influx.
 * `natsSink.go`: Sends all metrics to an NATS server using the InfluxDB line protocol as encoding.
 It uses https://github.com/nats-io/nats.go .
 Configuration for the server, port, user, password and database name are in the global configuration file.
 The database name is used as subject for the NATS messages.
+* `prometheusSink.go`: Provides an HTTP endpoint which can be queried by the Prometheus monitoring system.
+It uses the Golang package provided by the Prometheus developers.
+Configuration for the listen address (host) and port can be defined in the glibal configuration file.
+All other sink options are not used.

 # Installation
 Nothing to do, all sinks are pure Go code